 Typically needed to get started is a Windows or Mac computer with a built-in or external microphone, and the Panopto recorder software installed on your computer.
 Advanced users may wish to consider adding video to their recordings by using a USB webcam or external video camera.

-Once the recording is completed, it will be automatically uploaded to the Panopto cloud server where it can be edited using a quick and easy-to-use web editor, before being delivered to your students via your WebLearn site or Canvas course.
+Once the recording is completed, it will be automatically uploaded to the Panopto cloud server where it can be edited using a quick and easy-to-use web editor, before being delivered to your students via your Canvas course.

-The Lecture Capture service strives to ensure that academics and departmental AV/IT staff and administrators who use the Lecture Capture service are comfortable and capable when using the software.
+The Replay Service strives to ensure that academics, departmental AV/IT staff, and administrators are comfortable and capable when using the software.
 We prefer to meet new users face-to-face to discuss the service and options available to you or your department.
-Whilst waiting for a reply you may wish to look at the Introduction to Replay video on our training page.
+Whilst waiting for a reply, you may wish to look at the Introduction to Replay video on our training page.

-If you are an academic and you would like to record your own lectures, get in touch via email@example.com and our team can help you get started using the Panopto software on your Windows or Mac computer, as well as offer you basic training.
-The system is extremely easy-to-use and we're confident that even the most ardent technophobe can be up and running within a few minutes of using the software.
-In addition, many departments have already signed up for the Lecture Capture service and if you are delivering lectures at your department, Panopto may already be set up in the lecture theatre.
-You can view a list of current departments using the service, along with local Lecture Capture representatives.
+If you are an academic and would like to record your own lectures, get in touch via email@example.com and our team can help you get started using the Panopto software on your Windows or Mac computer, as well as offer you basic training.
+The system is extremely easy to use, and we're confident that even the most ardent technophobe can be up and running within a few minutes of using the software.
+In addition, many departments have already signed up for the service and if you are delivering lectures at your department, Panopto may already be set up in the lecture theatre.
+You can view a list of current departments using the service, along with local Replay Service representatives.